-- All risks undertaken must have an associated expected reward that is commensurate with the risk, and accretive to value when viewed over the long term; the Company has no appetite for unrewarded risks. - Risks are only accepted to the extent that they are consistent with, and contribute to, the achievement of the Company's mission and the execution of its strategy. - Risks are only undertaken where the Company has the demonstrable expertise to manage them. - Risks tolerances (and more granular risk limits) are set to manage the Company's aggregate exposure to risk in accordance with the Company's appetite, so that adverse outcomes can be absorbed without jeopardising the Company's mission. - Actual levels of risk versus risk tolerances are monitored on an ongoing basis, and business plans are adapted to the extent required to stay within tolerances. - The Company shall maintain sufficient liquid assets to meet foreseeable cash outflows and maintain sufficient cash and/or liquidity facilities for reasonably possible unforeseen events. - The Company has no appetite to undertake risks that can materially damage or impair its brand and reputation.
+- All risks undertaken must have an associated expected reward that is commensurate with the risk, and accretive to value when viewed over the long term; the Company has no appetite for unrewarded risks.
+Risks are only accepted to the extent that they are consistent with, and contribute to, the achievement of the Company's mission and the execution of its strategy.
+Risks are only undertaken where the Company has the demonstrable expertise to manage them.
+Risks tolerances (and more granular risk limits) are set to manage the Company's - A Risks tolerances (and more granular risk limits) are set to manage the Company's aggregate exposure to risk in accordance with the Company's appetite, so that adverse outcomes can be absorbed without jeopardising the Company's mission. - 5 Actual levels of risk versus risk tolerances are monitored on an ongoing basis, and business plans are adapted to the extent required to stay within tolerances. - 6 The Company shall maintain sufficient liquid assets to meet foreseeable cash outflows and maintain sufficient cash and/or liquidity facilities for reasonably possible unforeseen events. - 7 The Company will endeavor to embed material ESG considerations including climate change, across relevant business processes and the wider risk management framework in a manner that supports the overall business strategy and existing risk principles. - 8 The Company will pursue compliance to existing regulatory requirements or legislation in the jurisdictions where the Company operates and perform horizon scanning to understand the impact of upcoming changes to manage impacted material risks accordingly.